 Southeast Arkansas Stormwater Education

 What has the Jefferson County Extension Office done in recent years?
-Some examples:
+Examples include:

 - Cleanups of the Bayou Bartholomew